isomerpages/moh-upec/_our-work/Community Responsiveness/Community Events.md

 about Out-of-Hospital Cardiac Arrest (OHCA) and to recognise the selfless dedication of laypersons and pre-hospital providers who have played a role in saving lives from OHCA.
-At the ceremony, survivors show their appreciation by awarding certificates of appreciation to the bystanders, 995 staff, paramedics and MyResponder volunteers who came forth and assisted in resuscitating them.</p>
+At the ceremony, survivors show their appreciation by awarding certificates of appreciation to the bystanders, 995 specialists, paramedics and MyResponder volunteers who assisted in resuscitating them.</p>
 <p></p>
 <p>Festive of Hands</p>
 <p></p>